cieske/Diverse-RecSys/README.md

 Here is my [Notion page](https://www.notion.so/cieske/10497a936fa84b089c721e741e74dddb?v=b2a652d85c3c4d61aed15d3d8a9b8bc2) which is similar to this repository, I add tags and make a brief summary of papers I've read.
 In notion page, I will update first what I read recently so that some of the paper in here will not be added to notion page.
 Just reading a paper and making a brief summary is very different, so I will review papers here ASAP and add to notion.
 Also, there are many new diverse recommendation papers published, I will add them in this repository and notion as much as I can.

+Besides, I add some papers that can help to understand general recommendation, and various learning methods can be applied to recommendation systems.

 ## Papers
 * [Diversified Interactive Recommendation with Implicit Feedback](https://aaai.org/ojs/index.php/AAAI/article/view/5931/5787) (AAAI'20, Yong Liu et al.)
 * [A Framework for Recommending Accurate and Diverse Items Using Bayesian Graph Convolutional Neural Networks](https://dl.acm.org/doi/pdf/10.1145/3394486.3403254) (KDD'20, Jianing Sun et al.)